 Fruit Plus Vegetables Equals Greater Happiness

 Here is the first fascinating review by Kathleen Doheny of WebMD Health News.
 The link to this article is subject to change and old news articles can sometimes be hard or a hassle to access.
-So we have pasted and paraphrased it here, since it’s a great article as relevant today as it was in 2017that illustrates the power of food and our diet in determining our dominant mood and mental status.
+So we have pasted and paraphrased it here, since it’s a great article as relevant today as it was in 2012, and illustrates the power of food and our diet in determining our dominant mood and mental status.
 The title of the article was:

 Eating 7 Servings a Day Linked With Best Well-Being, Researchers Find